 We’ve got to start having those uncomfortable conversations

-I don’t want to be that annoying vegan who has ‘those’ conversations or the killjoy at Christmas who tells everyone I’m not buying or receiving gifts.
+I don’t want to be that annoying vegan who has ‘those’ conversations at the dinner table or the killjoy at Christmas who tells everyone I’m not buying or receiving gifts.
 But I have to be.
 Because I’ve read and seen the environmental damage in our world and I refuse to ignore it.
 I refuse to turn a blind eye.
 And while I’m far from perfect in my lifestyle choices at least I’m talking about it and acknowledging it which is more than I can say for a lot of the conservation world right now.
 At least I’m trying to make the changes in areas that are really having the biggest impact.

 So I will no longer give time to talking about plastic to privileged people.
-Because these are the people who need to accept that if they want to really make a difference and to save thousands (more) animals from extinction, to stop the deforestation of our natural spaces and the collapse of our ecosystems then a metal straw just ain’t going to cut it.
+Because these are the people who need to accept that if they want to make a difference and to save thousands (more) animals from extinction, to stop the deforestation of our natural spaces and the collapse of our ecosystems then a metal straw just ain’t going to cut it.

 There’s no get out of jail free card for us and we owe it to the rest of the world to realise this!